BSc (Hons) (Bradford), MSc (Leeds), PhD (Leeds)

 Visit Dr Chandani Nekitsing's profile on the York Research Database to see a full list of publications and browse her research related activities.

-Chandani recently completed a Born in Bradford project looking at inequalities in the identification and treatment of perinatal mental health in order to develop recommendations and adaptations to systems to address these inequalities.
+Previously, Chandani worked on a Born in Bradford project looking at inequalities in the identification and treatment of perinatal mental health in order to develop recommendations and adaptations to systems to address these inequalities.

 Chandani’s PhD at the University of Leeds (School of Psychology) looking at strategies to increase vegetable intake in the early years has led to publication of series of vegetable story books for young children.

-Chandani is passionate about applied mental health research that has the potential to improve lives of all individuals, in particular those who are underserved in our community.
-She is determined and committed to further develop her personal knowledge and skills in order to ensure that high quality and impactful research is conducted and disseminated to improve health and wellbeing.
+Chandani is passionate about applied mental health research that has the potential to improve the lives of all individuals, particularly those who are underserved in our communities.
+Her work is driven by a strong belief that research should not only generate knowledge but also lead to practical, sustainable improvements in health and wellbeing.
+She is determined and committed to further developing her personal knowledge and skills, continually strengthening her expertise to ensure that high-quality, impactful research is both conducted and disseminated effectively.
+She is focused on ensuring that research findings are accessible, useful, and capable of informing real-world decision-making and service development.

 A series of children’s vegetable story books have been published based on Chandani’s PhD research.